-The study with zinc sulphate showed that this drug may be able to reduce the number of sickle cell crises without causing toxic effects.
-There were 145 participants in this study and results showed a significant reduction in the total number of serious sickle-related crises over one and a half years, mean difference -2.83 (95% confidence interval -3.51 to -2.15).
+The study with zinc sulphate showed that this drug may be able to reduce the number of sickle cell crises without causing toxic effects (low-quality evidence).
+There were 145 participants in this study and results showed a significant reduction in the total number of serious sickle-related crises over one and a half years, mean difference -2.83 (95% confidence interval -3.51 to -2.15) (moderate-quality evidence).
 However, our analysis was limited since not all data were reported.
-Changes to red cell measurements and blood counts were not consistent.
+Changes to red blood cell measurements and blood counts were not consistent (very low-quality evidence).
 No serious adverse events were noted in the study.
-The two studies with senicapoc demonstrated that this drug increases the red blood survival and has a role in the prevention on red blood cell dehydration in people with sickle cell disease.
+The two studies with senicapoc demonstrated that this drug increases the red blood survival and has a role in preventing red blood cell dehydration in people with sickle cell disease (very low-quality evidence).
 The higher dose of the drug was more effective compared to the lower dose.
-But these changes in the red blood cells did not translate into positive clinical outcomes in terms of reduction in the number of sickle cell crises.
+But these changes in the red blood cells did not translate into positive clinical outcomes in terms of reduction in the number of sickle cell crises (low-quality evidence).
 Senicapoc had a favourable safety profile.
 More longer-term research is needed on these drugs and others that might prevent water loss in red blood cells.